jcolag/entropy-arbitrage/2026-06-14-take-pride.md

 And...OK, but contrary to what you might have heard, treating people with respect tends to produce better business outcomes.
 You get a wider talent pool.
 Your behavior doesn't scare customers away.
 Your teams get better from exposure to differences.
 Yeah, you offend some fascists, and they loudly try to organize a boycott that inevitably flops.

-For all [neoliberalism](https://en.wikipedia.org/wiki/Neoliberalism)'s faults, treating the world like a series of markets makes a fairly good case for **not** acting like a complete creep.
+For all {% wiki Neoliberalism|neoliberalism|en %}'s faults, treating the world like a series of markets makes a fairly good case for **not** acting like a complete creep.

 ## You Never Know